 When people ask my kids what their dad does for a living, they have to tell them he’s dead.
-Or when my kid’s teammates ask why his dad never comes to his games he has to tell them his dad died.
+Or when my kid’s teammates ask why his dad never comes to his games, he has to tell them his dad died.

 I have to use the awful “widow” word when asked about marital status.
 Or explain that I’m running a chemical sales business because it used to be my husband’s company, but he died.

-We can’t avoid difficult conversations.
+We can’t avoid tough conversations.
 The awkwardness is on display every time some stranger asks a simple question about our family dynamics.
 I know my boys don’t always like to tell everyone their business, but it’s much simpler to get the story out there in the open instead of letting people believe something that isn’t true.
 Like my kids have a deadbeat dad who can’t bother to show up for sporting events.
 Or that I’m a divorcee.

 My husband, their father, died.
 And we have to tell people the uncomfortable story all the freaking time.

 One of life’s greatest lessons is owning and sharing your story.
 Even though it’s uncomfortable to talk about.

 True strength comes from facing difficult situations or conversations with grace and aplomb.
 I know my boys will grow into powerful adults ready to take on any challenges because they’ve been primed for it their whole lives.